 "Spotted Owls" 24 x 20 Giclee

 Blue Footed Boobies are native to the Galapagos but also live on the western coast of the United States.
 Their population is declining due to the decline in sardines, their main food source.
-Without a belly full of sardines, the males won't perform their traditional mating dance, causing fewer baby boobies every year.
+Without a belly full of sardines, the males' feet lose their bright blue color, and become less attractive to the female boobies.
+They are less likely to be accepting of the males' traditional mating dance, causing fewer baby boobies every year.

 The Florida Grasshopper Sparrow is a Federally Endangered species restricted to the dry prairie ecosystem of central and south Florida.
 One of four subspecies of Grasshopper Sparrows in North America, the Florida Grasshopper Sparrow does not migrate, living in Florida year round.
 Perhaps the most endangered bird in the continental US, few people have seen or even heard of it.
 Florida Grasshopper Sparrows are named for one of their calls, a quiet buzz that sounds much like a grasshopper.
 The sparrow is so highly endangered due in large part to its exclusive dependence upon Florida dry prairie environment, more than 85% of which has been destroyed.
 This subspecies is extremely habitat specific and relies on fire every two to three years to maintain its habitat.
 Under present habitat conditions, there is a 22% chance of extinction of the species within the next 50 years.